Kangiriyanka/joe-farah/src/pages/projects/diary.md

 &nbsp;

-The reference you create with useRef() can be seen as tag you eventually stick to a DOM element.
+The reference created with useRef() can be seen as tag you ultimately stick to a DOM element.
 In the figure below, we initialize a sampleRef (tag) and stick it to our div by adding the ref attribute to div.
 Thankfully, React does the work for us.
 We can then access the element with sampleRef.current.

 ![useRef](../../assets//project_images/grid-diary/useRef.png)
 &nbsp;

 Inside  EditDay (parent), we instantiate a quillRef which is going to be used to refer to the Quill container (Container + Quill).
 I want to emphasize that QuillRef is not the Quill instance that lives inside its container; it's the actual combination.
-In the code block below, the tag has yet to be associated with a DOM element; quillRef.current is null.
+In the code block below, the tag has yet to be associated with a DOM element which indicates that quillRef.current is null.

 &nbsp;